taffazzel/Data-Eng-practice-test-repo/Run-on-local/README.md

 In addition to these, you must change the input and out put location of the application which will be used for taking input files and resultant output dataset.

 ## Further improvement:
 Based on the time limitation, I have hard coded stuffs in the application and DAG files.
-This can be a point pf improvement.
+This can be a point of improvement.